emu-russia/breaknes/Readme.md

 ## Build

 Use Windows and VS2022.
-Dotnet 6.0 is also required.
+Dotnet 6.0 **Desktop** Runtime is also required.

 Builds for Linux will be available as soon as everything settles down.